trissylegs/kern/README.md

 ## x86_64-unknown-none-gnu

 The ABI is defined in `x86_64-unknown-none-gnu.json`.
-This files disables floating pointer registers.
-The "red zone" so that interrupts can be handled safely and efficiently.
+This files disables floating pointer registers and the "red zone" so that interrupts can be handled safely and efficiently.

-It was written by stolen from: http://www.randomhacks.net/2015/11/11/bare-metal-rust-custom-target-kernel-space/ on 2016-01-08.
+It was stolen from:
+http://www.randomhacks.net/2015/11/11/bare-metal-rust-custom-target-kernel-space/
+on 2016-01-08.
 So thanks to Eric Kidd for that file.

+(This also gives info on how to recompile libcore)